evert/evert.github.com/_posts/2015/2015-03-02-dropbox-post-api.md

 2. Resources in your API are still addressable and can be linked to.
 3. The results are still cacheable, safe and idempotent.

+We're still using a `POST` request here though, but there's a fundamental
+difference: we are using `POST` to create a new 'query resource' and we don't use it to do the query itself.

 The drawback?
-It's definitely a bit more complicated to design this API, it requires storage on the server (store queries and/or their results).
+It's definitely a bit more complicated to design this API and it requires storage on the server (for the query and/or the result of the query).

 But then, REST services are not meant to be simple.
 They are meant to be as robust and long-lasting.